-Man accused of shooting Chicago police officer charged with four attempted murders
+Former delivery man accused of shooting Chicago police officer and unsuspecting woman

-Michael Blackman, 45, was shot and detained Saturday afternoon after an "armed encounter" with officers, Chicago police spokesman Anthony Guglielmi said.
-He was in critical condition and undergoing surgery.
+After Blackman's arrest, Chicago police spokesman Anthony Guglielmi posted photos of a pistol recovered from the scene.

-A manhunt had been underway for Blackman after an officer was shot multiple times while trying to make an arrest on the city's South Side, authorities said.
+Blackman has not been to court yet and CNN has not determined if he has an attorney.

-The 40-year-old officer with the department's fugitive apprehension unit was part of a team trying to arrest Blackman in connection with a separate shooting, Chicago Police Superintendent Eddie Johnson said.
+The 40-year-old officer who was shot was with the department's fugitive apprehension unit trying to arrest Blackman in connection with the earlier shooting, Chicago police Superintendent Eddie Johnson said.

 Officers got into a physical struggle with the suspect before he fired shots, hitting an officer in the groin and at least twice in one leg, Johnson added.